Osinbajo presides over FEC as Information Ministry presents scorecard — Nigeria Today

 Osinbajo presides over FEC as Information Ministry presents scorecard

+The meeting is being attended by the Secretary to the Government of the Federation, Boss Mustapha and the National Security Adviser to the President, retired Maj-Gen. Babagana Monguno.

+Others attending the meeting are the Chief of Staff to the President, Malam Abba Kyari, cabinet ministers and some presidential aides.

-The post Osinbajo presides over FEC as Information Ministry presents scorecard appeared first on Premium Times Nigeria.
+The post Osinbajo presides over FEC as Information Ministry presents scorecard appeared first on BusinessDay : News you can trust.

 Do you have something awesome to share with the world?
 Click here to share